stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 of Arabia.
 What happened on those journeys I have never been able to learn.
 During the summer of 1912 I chartered a ship and sailed in the Arctic north of Spitzbergen, afterward shewing signs of disappointment.
-Later in that year I spent weeks alone beyond the limits of previous or subsequent exploration in the vast limestone cavern systems of western Virginia&mdash;black labyrinths so complex that no retracing of my steps could even be considered.
+Later in that year I spent weeks alone beyond the limits of previous or subsequent exploration in the vast limestone cavern systems of western Virginia--black labyrinths so complex that no retracing of my steps could even be considered.

   My sojourns at the universities were marked by abnormally rapid assimilation,